 Investing in Pollution Control Systems is Vital

 Industrial sectors generate a range of airborne pollutants, including solid particulate matter (SPM), hazardous air pollutants (HAPs), and volatile organic compounds (VOCs).
 As these pollutants have been linked to various serious health concerns, it is of the utmost importance that industries do everything in their power to prevent and minimize air pollution.
 Air pollution equipment such as scrubbers, electrostatic precipitators and oxidizers can be of great benefit.
 Not only will it decrease the number of pollutants released into the air, but it can also help conserve natural resources and limit the health threats posed by air pollution.
 In order for air pollution control equipment to function optimally, however, it is essential that it gets serviced at regular intervals.
-According to PolSys Systems, regular maintenance and swift repairs are needed to reduce downtime, remain compliant with air permits, and reduce fuel costs.
+According to PolSys Services, regular maintenance and swift repairs are needed to reduce downtime, remain compliant with air permits, and reduce fuel costs.

 Health Concerns Will Increase if no Action is Taken